sandwichfarm/nostr-watch/README.md

 Develop branch is deployed to https://next.nostr.watch

 ## Relay Additions
+It is now suggested to add relays simply by using them and publishing your kind 3 to really any known relay in good health.
+Most of the relays are discovered at runtime.
+This change is not yet reflected in production.

 Relay additions via Github as the primary method of adding relays will be phased out for a number of reasons, expect this change with the `0.2` release.

 If you are adding a relay, you need to use `main` as your base and submit your pr into `main`.
 Submissions to `develop` will still be approved, but your relay will not go online until a release.
 Whereas a PR into `main` will go live within 10 minutes of being merged.